 A ruthless Elizabethan administrator in Ireland, he crushed rebellions in Munster and meticulously documented English heraldry.

-George Carew carved his name into the brutal history of Tudor Ireland.
-Born into a Devon gentry family, his path was one of martial and bureaucratic service.
-He sailed to Ireland in the 1580s, a time of fierce Gaelic resistance, and rose to become President of Munster.
-There, he implemented a harsh policy of suppression during the Nine Years' War, overseeing the devastation of the province to break Irish lordship.
-His legacy is twofold: a reputation as a formidable and often pitiless Crown servant in a bloody colonial project, and an unexpected scholarly side.
-In quieter moments, he was a dedicated antiquarian and herald, compiling detailed rolls of coats of arms that remain vital records of English and West Country genealogy.
-King James I later elevated him to the Earldom of Totnes, cementing his status as a key, if controversial, figure of his era.
+George Carew implemented a harsh policy of suppression during the Nine Years' War in Ireland, overseeing the devastation of Munster to break Irish lordship.
+Born into a Devon gentry family, he sailed to Ireland in the 1580s, a time of fierce Gaelic resistance, and rose to become President of Munster.
+In quieter moments, he compiled detailed rolls of coats of arms that remain vital records of English and West Country genealogy.
+King James I later elevated him to the Earldom of Totnes, securing his status as a key, if controversial, figure of his era.

 The biggest hits of 1555